 The 12 operators manage the system used to publish the root zone file that is administered through the IANA functions process.

 In the geographical sense, only 3 root severs are located outside of the US (the United Kingdom, Sweden and Japan); however, some of the root server operators have deployed mirror copies of existing root servers throughout the world.
-For instance, while ICANN’s L.root-servers.net is based in California in the United States, mirror copies [] of ICANN’s L root server are located in more than 90 places in different regions of the world.
+For instance, while ICANN’s L.root-servers.net is based in California in the United States, mirror copies [(instances)] of ICANN’s L root server are located in more than 90 places in different regions of the world.

 Many observers have noted the uneven geographical distribution of the DNS root servers (and mirrors) .
 Figure 3 highlights the disparity between this geographical distribution and the global distribution of Internet users.
-In Resolution 133 (Rev. Guadalajara, 2010), ITU membership has highlighted the need to promote regional []root servers.
+In Resolution 133 (Rev. Guadalajara, 2010), ITU membership has highlighted the need to promote regional [(instances of) ]root servers.